 Kodaikanal is a place you can go to take a break .....

-Chennai (formerly called Madras), the 'Cultural Capital of India', is the fourth largest metropolis in the country with a population of over 8 millions.
-At a distance of 337 km from Bangalore, 629 km from Hyderabad, 453 km from Vijayawada, 170 km from Pondicherry & 772 km from Trivandrum, Chennai is one the largest cities in India and capital of the state of Tamil Nadu.
+Fondly called the 'Cultural Capital of India', Chennai is the fourth largest metropolis in India and the capital of the state of Tamil Nadu.
 It is also one of the famous Tourist places in Tamilnadu.

 Historical & Heritage | City

 Situated on the banks of the Cauvery River, Tiruchirappalli or Trichy is the 4th largest city in Tamilnadu and among the top places to visit as part of Tamilnadu tour packages.
 It is located about 133 km from Madurai and 334 km from Chennai.

 Tiruchirappalli is home to numerous historical monuments and temples that attract tourists and pilgrims from all parts of the country throughout the year.
 The city played a critical role in the Carnatic Wars (1746-1763) between the British and the French East India companies.
 Ranganathaswamy Temple at Srirangam, one of the most famous pilgrimage centers in South India is situated near Trichy.
 Rockfort Temple, Jambukeshwar Temple, Uraiyur, Mariamman Temple, Government Museum and the St John's Church are some .....